szerrade-uw/Cropbox.jl/docs/src/guide/configuration.md

 #### Multiple Parameters

-When specifying multiple parameters in a system, we can pair the system to either a tuple of pairs or named tuples
+When specifying multiple parameters in a system, we can pair the system to either a tuple of pairs or named tuples.

 **Tuple of Pairs**
 ```@example Cropbox